 Here's the latest information on drilling jobs, according to our expert mining industry recruiters.

-The Australian mining industry is experiencing an upswing and demand for workers with certain skills, including those with drilling skills, has started to outstrip supply.
+The Australian mining industry is experiencing an upswing, and demand for workers with certain skills, including those with drilling skills, is often outstripping supply.

 Here’s the latest information on drilling jobs, according to our expert mining industry recruiters at Mining People International.

 Which drilling jobs are in demand in Australia’s mining industry?

 Let’s look at demand first.
 MPi Workforce Managing Consultant Brayden Santich says Underground, Surface and Exploration Drillers are all in high demand, with an increase in the number of positions currently available.

 “That’s particularly the case right now as investment levels are up, leading to an increase in production, mine expansion and exploration demands,” he said.

 “These demands are only going to grow, which will place further stress on an already tight labour pool in this skilled candidate short market.”?

 What sorts of salaries can a Driller earn in mining right now?